codemagic-ci-cd/codemagic-docs/content/knowledge-base/private-packages.md

 weight: 11
 ---

-Accessing GitHub pasckages for private dependencies requires the following steps:
+Accessing GitHub packages for private dependencies requires the following steps:

 1. Create a personal access token in [GitHub](https://github.com/settings/tokens)
 2. Encrypt the Personal access token in Codemagic by creating an envioronment variable group and marking the "Secure" checkbox.
 More information [here](https://docs.codemagic.io/variables/environment-variable-groups/)